Skip to main contentSkip to main navigationSkip to footer content

 Medical Services

 Norco College is here to support you!
-In efforts to promote social distancing, we are offering both in-person and Telehealth services. *Please note, students under the age of 18 must have a minor consent form on file prior to treatment.
+To promote social distancing, we are offering both in-person and Telehealth services.
+Please note: Students under the age of 18 must have a signed minor consent form on file prior to treatment.

 Medical Care